 23 Household Chores You're Definitely Doing Wrong

-While you may break out the vacuum or duster on a regular basis, any cleaning professional will tell you that there's a major difference between cleaning your home and cleaning it correctly.
-Even the most avowed neatniks may find themselves making critical errors when it comes to getting their home spotless—ones that can cost time and money in the long run.
-So, what mistakes are you making around the house?
-Read on to discover which household chores you're doing wrong.
+While you are probably breaking out the vacuum and duster more than you usual right now because of being in quarantine, any cleaning professional will tell you that there's a major difference between cleaning and cleaning correctly.
+Even the most avowed neatniks often find themselves making critical cleaning mistakes when it comes to getting their home spotless—ones that are more crucial to avoid now than ever before.
+So, in order to keep your home clean during the pandemic, read on to discover which household chores you're doing wrong.

 Tackling those dishes without giving them a pre-soak only increases the likelihood that you'll have to give them another pass with that dish brush later.

 "If you don't soak your dishes and separate [greasy dishes] from other dishes, you are making it way harder for yourself," says Arthur Ruth, vice president of operations at Memphis Maids.
 "If you have hard-to-remove solids, you should leave it to soak for a while to remove it more easily later saving you time and resources."

 A little hot water goes a long way when it comes to getting those dishes spotless—especially in a time when disinfecting your home is so important.
 A 2006 study published in the Saint Martin's University Biology Journal revealed that E.coli grew quickly in environments that were 98.6 degrees Fahrenheit, but had significantly less growth at 113 degrees.
 This means that whenever possible, it's best to hit the hot cycle on your dishwasher to keep dangerous bacteria at bay.